-When assessing 'overall value-for-money', the following Non-Price considerations should be considered (where relevant) in relation to a Procurement Request:
+When assessing 'overall value-for-money', the following non-price considerations should be considered (where relevant) in relation to a Procurement Request:

-- Availability and access to after-sales service and maintenance. - Quality, type and availability of goods and services. - Whole-of-life costs to the purchase or contract. - Compliance with specifications, guidelines, and requirements. - The supplier acknowledges and adequately demonstrates their experience and ability to fulfil the requirements of the contract or purchase. - Net benefits to the Council area, including economic benefits; and advantages in dealing with a local supplier, including administrative and operational efficiency. - The proportion of local content to be supplied. - The supplier's commitment to supporting local business and the local economy through sub-contracting and other supplier arrangements. - All other factors relevant to consideration of the procurement request.
+- Availability and access to after-sales service and maintenance. - Quality, type and availability of goods and services. - Whole-of-life costs to the purchase or contract. - Compliance with specifications, guidelines, and requirements. - The supplier acknowledges and adequately demonstrates their experience and ability to fulfil the requirements of the contract or purchase. - Net benefits to the Council area, including economic benefits; and advantages in dealing with a local supplier, including administrative and operational efficiency. - The proportion of local content to be supplied. (refer section 8) - The supplier's commitment to supporting local business and the local economy through sub-contracting and other supplier arrangements. - WHS risk of using the item, for example where new plant and equipment is being considered. - All other factors relevant to consideration of the procurement request.